-The TopOpt-group at DTU, the Technical University of Denmark, lead by professor Ole Sigmund is an expert in optimizing structures.
-As an example, an airplane will work more effectively, if the manufacturer can reduce the amount of material used to build it.
+The TopOpt-group at DTU, the Technical University of Denmark, led by professor Ole Sigmund, is an expert in optimizing structures.
+For example, an airplane will work more effectively, if the manufacturer can reduce the amount of material used to build it.
 It becomes lighter, reducing its fuel consumption and the amount of raw materials used in constructing it.

 The task was so huge it could not be solved using the supercomputers located in Denmark.
 So the Danish scientists applied for execution time at the European supercomputing collaboration PRACE (Partnership for Advanced Computing in Europe).
 They asked for 12 million CPU-hours on up to 30.000 processors.

 PRACE approved and the researchers were granted execution time on the French supercomputer CURIE.
 CURIE is accessed through international research networks.

 “The result was everything we hoped for,” says Ole Sigmund.

 “We have now optimized a complete airplane wing with a resolution of 1x1x1 centimetres.
 That gives us about a billion elements, optimized at the same time.
 Nobody has done that before.”